 - 2. Select the Enable use of a Collection Server check box. - 3.
-Under the IP box, click Modify, and then type the IPv4 or IPv6 address of the Collection Server and click OK. - 4.
-In the Port box, type or select the port on which the Collection Server receives connections from CRCs, if different from the default.
+Under the IP box, click Modify, and then type the IPv4 or IPv6 address of the Collection Server and click OK. - In the Port box, type or select the port on which the Collection Server receives connections from CRCs, if different from the default.
 The default is 6999. - 5.
 In the DES Key box, type the DES Key used for encrypted communication between the CRCs and the Collection Server.
 The DES Key must always match between the CRC and the Collection Server; initial communication is always encrypted to validate the connection, regardless of the DES Level setting.
 If you change the value here, be sure to change it at the Collection Server as well.
-The same DES key is used by all CRCs connecting to a given Collection Server.
+The same DES key is used by all CRCs connecting to a given Collection Server. - In the DES Level box, click the down arrow and select the level of encryption: No Encryption, Single DES Encryption, or Triple DES Encryption.